SI-Interview-Bot/BotApp/README.md

   In your app's settings, go to Slash Commands.
 For every Slash Command update the Request URL with ngrok's forwarding address.
 The forwarding address will likely change with every new running instance of ngrok.
+  Manually add `/slack/events` at the end of the forwarding address.

 ![image](https://user-images.githubusercontent.com/10299252/198033267-6c425cbe-5c2d-4d09-9865-a54c05f5accc.png)
 ![image](https://user-images.githubusercontent.com/10299252/198033466-d04708b7-1881-4231-ab37-72df2298ea1d.png)